louiseiyengar/treehouse-unit-08/README.md

 If the is also a 500 error page for all other errors -- problems connecting to the database, an attempt to select a book with an id not in the database, or other server errors.

-If you add or edit a book, the title, author, and genre are required fields.
-You will not be able to add or edit a book without those fields, and appropriaate error messages will appear on the Edit and Create a New Book pages.
+If you add or edit a book, the title, author, and year are required fields.
+You will not be able to add or edit a book without those fields, and appropriate error messages will appear on the Edit and Create a New Book pages.
+Note that year must be a 4-digit value after 1000.

 ======= Instuctions to view project locally =========
 1) To run this project locally, you must have node.js and npm installed.